 Apart from the plants, the most important element in the rock garden is the rock itself.
 If the rock garden is badly built or if the wrong rock is chosen for its construction, it will never look satisfactory, and will be

 a constant source of disappointment every time you walk around the garden.
+Read on to find out about choosing rocks for garden landscaping.

 Where to buy your rockery stones